May 21, 2022

 Cultural shocks -

 • Outdoor shoes not allowed inside of homes.
-Suprised with the similarity with our culture.
+Surprised with the similarity with our culture.

 • Nudity in Gym Showers / change rooms.